gamberoillecito/PoliTO-thesis/test/test.typ

   graduation-session: "May 2026",
   student-name: "Mario Rossi",
   supervisors: ("Mario Rossi", "Maria Bianchi"),
+  cover-font: "Poppins",
+  heading-font: "Poppins",
+  text-font: "Libertinus Serif"
 )

 = How to use this package

-Please refer to this page on how to use Politecnico's image propertly and the suggested fonts:
+Please refer to this page on how to use Politecnico's image propertly and which are the suggested fonts (see below for more information about fonts):

 #show link: set text(fill: blue)
 #link("https://www.polito.it/ateneo/chi-siamo/immagine-coordinata-e-marchio")